What is an actors’ co-operative agency?

 What is the commitment?

-- There might be a joining fee and other fees, such as a levy to cover office costs, coordinator’s fees, etc. A joining fee must be refunded if you leave; other fees can be non-refundable, but must not be a condition of representation.
+- There might be a joining fee and other fees, such as a levy to cover office costs, coordinator’s fees, etc. A joining fee must be refunded if you leave (if not refundable, it is unlawful); other fees can be non-refundable, but must not be a condition of representation.

 - If you are offered a place you will be trained to work as an agent.